 Tenants who opt to perform a self-move may receive reimbursement of actual costs incurred to complete the move.
 Self-moving expenses may include packing supplies, equipment rental fees, and reasonable transportation costs.
-Transportation costs for a distance beyond 50 miles are not eligible for reimbursement, unless determined as necessary by PRDOH.
+Transportation costs for a distance beyond 50 miles are not eligible for reimbursement unless determined as necessary by PRDOH.

-In the event a household is required to move from one temporary unit to another (due to changes in the duration of relocation, DSS conditions, etc.), PRDOH additionally pays for the move to the new temporary unit.
-PRDOH does not pay for moves during the relocation period that the household makes voluntarily.
+In the event a household is required to move from one temporary unit to another (due to changes in the duration of relocation, DSS conditions, etc.), additional moving costs may be paid for the move to the new temporary unit.
+Moves made during the temporary relocation period that the household makes voluntarily will not be reimbursed.

-In addition to moving costs, PRDOH pays the following actual costs incurred in each eligible move:
+In addition to moving costs, PRDOH and its Subrecipients pay the following actual costs incurred in each eligible move: